-HARMFUL CHEMICALS YOU SHOULD AVOID IN E-LIQUIDS
+HARMFUL CHEMICALS IN VAPES AND E-LIQUIDS YOU SHOULD AVOID

 Chemicals you should avoid in e-liquids include diacetyl as it is linked to the condition 'popcorn lung', acetoin is known to react in e-liquid to form diacetyl.
 Pentanedione is a flavouring linked with inflammation and lung damage.
 Diethylene glycol was found in some E-Cigarettes in 2009 and is considered a toxic substance, vitamin E acetate has been used to add illicit substances to liquids and is linked to vaping injury.